flipz357/smatchpp/README.md

 ## Requirements

+Code written for python (3).
 For the most basic version, there shouldn't be a need to install additional modules.
 However, when using ilp optimal solving and bootstrapping, we require

 ```
 mip (tested: 1.13.0)